GOTAM672/GOTAM672/README.md

 I am a computer science student at [Indian Institute of Information Technology Kottayam](https://www.iiitkottayam.ac.in/#!/home).
 I am passionate about open-source and love to contribute to open source projects.
 If you are intrested in open-source contribution and wants to collaborate feel free to contact me.

 I am also intrested in DevOps.
+And I believe in learning by doing.